OpenTermsArchive/docs/content/terms/how-to/apply-filters.md

 # How to apply filters

-This guide explains how to apply filters to existing declarations to remove meaningless content that changes on each page load or that cannot be removed with CSS selectors to avoid noise in the terms changes history.
+This guide explains how to add filters to existing declarations to remove meaningless content that cannot be removed with CSS selectors, to prevent noise in the versions.

 ## Prerequisites

-- An existing terms declaration file
+- An existing terms declaration file.
-- Identified the noise you want to remove and ensure it cannot be removed with CSS selectors with the [`remove`]({{< relref "terms/reference/declaration/#ref-remove" >}}) property.
+- Having already identified the noise to remove and having double-checked it cannot be removed with CSS selectors with the [`remove`]({{< relref "terms/reference/declaration/#ref-remove" >}}) property.

 ## Step 1: Check for built-in filters

 Built-in filters are pre-defined functions that handle common noise patterns.
-They're the easiest way to clean up content without writing custom code.
+They are the easiest way to clean up content.

 Review the available [built-in filters]({{< relref "/terms/reference/built-in-filters" >}}) to find if one matches your needs.

-If you find a suitable built-in filter, proceed to [Step 2](#step-2-declare-the-filter), otherwise you will need to create a custom filter.
+If you find a suitable built-in filter, proceed to [Step 3](#step-3-declare-the-filter), otherwise you will need to create a custom filter.

-### Create a custom filter (optional)
+## Step 2: Create a custom filter _(optional)_

-If no built-in filter matches your needs, you'll need to create a custom filter.
+If no built-in filter matches your needs, you will need to create a custom filter.
 This requires JavaScript knowledge and familiarity with DOM manipulation.

-#### Create the filter file
+### Create the filter file

-Create a JavaScript file with the same name as your service declaration but with `.filters.js` extension.
-For example, if your declaration is `declarations/MyService.json`, create `declarations/MyService.filters.js`.
+Create a JavaScript file in the same folder and with the same name as your service declaration, but with `.filters.js` extension.

+> For example, if your declaration is `declarations/MyService.json`, create `declarations/MyService.filters.js`.

-#### Write the filter function
+### Write the filter function

-Define your filter function following this signature:
+Define your filter function with the following signature:

 ```js
 export function myCustomFilter(document, [parameters]) {